vtex/cli-plugin-support/README.md

 ## `vtex support ACCOUNT`

-Logs in as support to another [38;5;149mVTEX account.
+Logs in as support to another VTEX account.

 ```
 USAGE